Affiliate links on Android Authority may earn us a commission. Learn more.

 - Dickinson — This is a comedy centering on a fictional version of the poet Emily Dickinson, as played by Hailee Steinfeld.

-- Helpsters – This is a new children’s series from the makers of Sesame Street.
+- Helpsters — This is a children’s series from the makers of Sesame Street.

-In addition, Apple TV Plus will feature Oprah Winfrey as she relaunches her popular book club feature as a launch title for the service.
-Apple also has a ton of upcoming original shows and movies in the works and you can check out a list of those shows at our main Apple TV Plus page.
+Apple also has a ton of upcoming original shows and movies in the works and you can check out a list of those shows on our main Apple TV Plus page.

 The vast Netflix library

 Thanks to Netflix’s already massive library of classic and exclusive content, there’s no question that it beats Apple TV Plus in this regard.
-Netflix may be losing some content to rivals like Disney Plus, HBO Max, Hulu, and Peacock.
+Netflix may have lost some content in recent years to rivals like Disney Plus, HBO Max, Hulu, and Peacock.
 However, it’s also spending lots of money to fill up its service with tons of exclusive shows and movies.

 Read more: What’s new on Netflix this month?

-Apple TV Plus looks like it will have a lot of solid original shows (we really want to check out For All Mankind).
+Apple TV Plus has a lot of solid original shows.
 However, Netflix simply has too big of a bench for both classic and original content.
 It’s the clear winner here.

-Both services don’t feature any ads or commercials, which is a plus.
-Both will support downloading of content for offline viewing.
-Both will also support streaming shows and movies at 4K resolution, but you have to pay a lot more for that privilege on Netflix.
+Apple TV Plus has no ads on its service at all even at its low $6.99 a month price point.
+Netflix’s ad-free plans start at $9.99 a month.
+Both support downloading of content for offline viewing, although Netflix’s Basic with Ads plan does not.
+Both also support streaming shows and movies at 4K resolution, but you have to pay a lot more for that privilege on Netflix.
 Apple TV Plus will support up to six people for one account, while Netflix’s limit is four people for each account.
-Again, though, you have to pay extra for that support.
+Again, though, you have to pay extra for that support with Netflix.

-Apple TV Plus content will either be subtitled or dubbed (sometimes both) in nearly 40 languages at launch along with audio descriptions in eight languages.
-However, Apple has yet to announce any parental controls for the service, or how individual profiles will be handled.
+Apple TV Plus content is either subtitled or dubbed (sometimes both) in nearly 40 languages at launch along with audio descriptions in eight languages.
 Netflix shows and movies are available in a variety of languages as well and each member can have his or her own profile.
+Netflix’s parental controls are also better than Apple TV Plus.

 And the winner is…

-Apple TV Plus definitely has a low price point.
-It’s availability nearly all over the world at launch is a huge advantage for this new service.
-The fact that every new Apple hardware device will get a free year of the service is also a feather in its cap.
-If you bought a new hardware device from Apple, checking out Apple TV Plus for a year is a no-brainer.
+Apple TV Plus still has a low price point even with its recent price hike.
+Its availability nearly all over the world is a huge advantage for this new service.
+The fact that every new Apple hardware device will get three free months of the service is also a feather in its cap.
+If you bought a new hardware product from Apple, checking out Apple TV Plus for three months is a no-brainer.
+It also has a lot of great shows and movies to stream, with more to come.
+In fact, one could make the argument that the service has more quality shows and movies per release than any other of the major services.

 Netflix does cost a lot more, but the truth is that it simply has far more content than Apple TV Plus.
 That situation isn’t going to change anytime soon, if ever.
-If you can’t get the deal for one year of free Apple TV Plus, we would suggest keeping your Netflix subscription.
-Down the road, Apple TV Plus will have a lot more content and that will definitely justify its cost, but not at the moment.
+If we had to pick a winner, we would choose Netflix over Apple TV Plus just for its vast amount of content.
+However, thanks to the low cost of Apple TV Plus, combined with a growing number of acclaimed shows and movies, we would suggest subscribing to both.